ajhager/copycat/README.md

 ##Issues

 *  The entire project needs a revamp for consistency and style.
+*  Add and cleanup comments.
-*  Missing both text and GUI tutorial/overview.
+*  Missing tutorial/overview.
 *  Need an independent rng if we move to concurrent runs.
+*  Module for batch runs for statistics.